 Unless Lawrence can show us that each salesperson can make in excess of $ 80,000 per year (6 x 80,000 = $ 480,000).
 Even if each sales rep is paid an average of $ 48,000, the business can still cover the sales expenses ($ 480,000 – $ 288,000 = $ 192,000).
 At this juncture, I am just making my own assumptions.
 Lawrence should be in a better position to answer this.

 Two years into the industry, I suppose Lawrence is familiar with the burn rate of his startup.
 Looking at the business model at a glance, there is nothing disruptive about the idea.
 Therefore, calculating the monthly burnt rate should be pretty straight forward.

 I assume Lawrence is wearing many hats at the moment.
 As we progress, did Lawrence incur any debt while running this new startup of his?
-I don’t think calculating a simple break even analysis is complicated.
-Why can’t Lawrence reach break even point at this stage?
+I don’t think calculating a simple break-even analysis is complicated.
+Why can’t Lawrence reach break-even point at this stage?
 As a matter of fact, it would make a world of difference if Lawrence alone could bring his small business into positive cash flow.
-Investors will add more points if the existing cash flow can support an additional sales personnel (that does his own clerical work, of course) .
+Investors will add more points if the existing cash flow can support an additional sales personnel (that does his own clerical work, of course).

 6. Is There An Exit Strategy?

 Consequently, Lawrence or any other entrepreneur need to incorporate an exit strategy the moment they plan for funding.
 A good exit strategy can increase the investment manifold.
-Consequently, it can also decrease the hard impact from a failed enterprise if done properly.
+Consequently, it can also decrease the hard impact of a failed enterprise if done properly.

 God bless you!